Why choose this course

 Combining criminological knowledge with applied research skills, this course will equip you with a sophisticated understanding of the most important challenges and perspectives in contemporary criminology.

 Our Criminology MSc has been designed for graduates and practitioners with an appropriate first degree who seek advanced knowledge about issues connected with crime, deviance, control, the criminal justice system and social research.

-This masters also has two new pathways – cybercrime and cybersecurity and corporate crime and corporate responsibility.
-These degrees also suit graduates and practitioners considering a PhD in this area, as well as practitioners in the criminal justice system and related government, security and voluntary agencies who wish to develop their understanding of the wider issues connected to crime.
+This programme also suits graduates and practitioners considering a PhD in this area, as well as practitioners in the criminal justice system and related government, security and voluntary agencies who wish to develop their understanding of the wider issues connected to crime.

-This course includes a yearly conference, which provides an opportunity, in an informal atmosphere, for discussion concerning current research issues and debates, technologies and methods at the forefront of social research, and other related themes.
-The event includes lectures from guest speakers and members of staff, seminars, workshops and small group discussions.
+This course includes a yearly postgraduate day conference which provides an opportunity, in an informal atmosphere, for discussion concerning current research issues and debates, technologies and methods at the forefront of social and criminological research, and other related themes.
+The event includes presentations from guest speakers, members of staff and PhD students.

 You are not required to attend the conference to complete the course, but it’s strongly encouraged.
 Students are not directly charged for attending.